CeyhanYildiz/Game_Artificial_Intelligence/Grading.md

 - [ ] fully working project
 - [x] sufficient git commits (+/- weekly)       6/6
 - [x] correct files on git
-- [ ] working build manual as readme on GitHub (project must be possible to build from scratch on a clean PC)
+- [ ] working build manual as readme on GitHub (project must be possible to build from scratch on a clean PC) -- Nop to HArd Hard

-## OOP 12/15
+## OOP 13/15

 - [x] at least 2 default constructors
 - [x] at least 2 parameterized constructors
-- [ ] at least 2 copy constructors              0/2
+- [x] at least 2 copy constructors  Start & End
 - [x] at least 2 destructors
 - [x] member initialization in constructors (the stuff behind a colon)
 - [ ] constructor forwarding                    0/1